Precision reconstruction of rational CFT from exact fixed point tensor network: Another choice of conformal map -- pants-diagram

-\textit{Method II: Pants-digram}--- The second strategy we present here is to treat the triangular region as an amputated pants-diagram, as shown in \figref{figA9}.
-The function $\chi$ is a map from this pants-diagram to UHP.
+In this section we give another conformal map that helps to calculate tensor as three point functions on the UHP.
+In this approach we prepare the states from asymptotic infinity and evolve them in Euclidean time to the triangle boundary.
+Thereby we extend the triangular region as a pants-diagram, as shown in \figref{figA9}.
+The function $\chi$ is constructed by a map from pants-diagram to UHP.

 First we adopt the Schwarz–Christoffel transformation to find the map from upper-half-plane to the pants-diagram,

 This function maps the three points $-1$, $0$ and $1$ of the UHP to three infinities along the legs of pants, where we attach free open string states.
 Near these infinities, we have the following expansions: